thenasko/mathematics-in-the-world/number_theory/generating-functions.md

 a_n = 2^n - 1.
 $$

-Before working on the second sequence $$b_n$$, it is helpful to expand our toolkit of basic power series expansions.
+Before working on the second sequence $$b_n$$, it is helpful to expand our toolkit of basic power series.
 So far, we have only worked with the geometric series formula
 $$
 \frac{1}{1 - x} =
 \sum_{n \geq 0} x^n =